Wikia/guidelines/APIDesign/README.md

 `/articles/{article_name}/comments/{comment_id}` request the comment from the root using `/comments/{comment_id}`.

+Prefer synthetic IDs for individual resources over names.
+For example, if the URI of a user resource is `/users/username`, you will make it much harder to implement renaming of users in the future.

 *Note*: Additional work is being done to identify the Wikia content ontology-- the concepts and nouns within the Wikia product domain.
 Additional information and pointers will be provided when they become available.